Translation into Swedish

 About 10 million people across the globe speak Swedish.
-According to this figure, this Germanic language is in 89th position of most spoken languages.
-These speakers are principally found in Sweden, where 85% of the population have Swedish as their mother tongue.
-Even in this country, Swedish is not the official language, or at least, the Constitution is not defined as such.
+According to this figure, this Germanic-origin language is in 89th position of the world’s most spoken languages.
+Swedish speakers logically are mainly found in Sweden, where 85% of the population speak Swedish as their native first language.
+Even there however Swedish is not the country’s official language, or at least not as defined in Sweden’s constitution.

-However it is the second official language in Finland, where about half of the population speaks Swedish.
-In Germany and in the United States, increasingly more people are choosing to learn Swedish.
-Swedish universities have been welcoming those who want to pick up or improve their study of this language, which has also become one of the most popular Nordic languages.
+Swedish is however the 2nd official language in Finland, where about half of the population speaks Swedish.
+In Germany and the United States lately more people are choosing to learn Swedish.
+Swedish universities have been welcoming more and more people desirous to learn or improve their study of the Swedish culture and language, which has also become one of the most popular Nordic languages.

 Swedish in the Professional Sphere

-Swedish also open doors to other Scandinavian languages.
-There are certainly many differences, however many similarities can be drawn from them as well.
-Thus, for a Swedish speaker, it is possible, at least in written form, to understand Norwegian, Danish and even Icelandic.
-A translator who has mastered his language will also be able to correctly decipher the written content of other Nordic languages.
+Swedish speech also open doors to other Scandinavian languages.
+There are certainly many differences between these, but also many more similarities can be drawn from each of them as well.
+Hence it’s possible for a fluent Swedish speaker, at least in written form, to understand also Norwegian, Danish, and even Icelandic.
+An experienced translator who’s mastered the Swedish language will also be able to correctly decipher the written content of other Nordic languages.

 The Swedish economy is particularly accessible to the rest of the world.
 As a result, Sweden is open to different kinds of investment and welcomes those who make the effort to understand their language, either personally or through the means of a translator or translation agency such as Atenao.

 The Subtleties of the Swedish language

 As previously mentioned, Scandinavian languages have many things in common.
-A translator whose mother tongue is Swedish will be able to tell the difference between the various languages, even if some words of a sentence are identical.
-To give a very simple example, the number ‘three’ is said in the same way in Swedish, Danish and Norwegian: ‘tre’.
-However, the first two digits are different in these languages.
-‘One’ is ‘ett’ in Swedish and ‘een’ in Danish’.
-For ‘two’, it is ‘två’ in Swedish and ‘to’ in Danish.
+A translator whose native language is Swedish will also be able to tell the difference between the various other similar Nordic Germanic languages, even if some words of a sentence are identical.
+For a simple example, the number “three” is spoken the same way in Swedish, Danish, and Norwegian: “tre”.
+However, the first two numbers are different in these languages.
+“One” is “ett” in Swedish and “een” in Danish.
+For “two”, it is “två” in Swedish and “to” in Danish.